-To work with Silicon Graphics's color schemes, you should give the option menu the name "optionMenu".
+To work with Silicon Graphics' color schemes, give the option menu the name "optionMenu."
 (For information on schemes, consult the schemes(3x) reference page.)
-The forms of the constructor that do not take a name argument automatically use the name "optionMenu".
-You can specify another name, but schemes will not work correctly.
+The forms of the constructor that do not take a name argument automatically use the name "optionMenu."
+You can specify another name, but schemes does work correctly if you do.